gajus/eslint-plugin-jsdoc/.README/rules/lines-before-block.md

 # `lines-before-block`

-This rule enforces minimum number of newlines before JSDoc comment blocks (except at the beginning of a file).
+This rule enforces minimum number of newlines before JSDoc comment blocks (except at the beginning of a block or file).

 ## Options

+### `checkBlockStarts`

+Whether to additionally check the start of blocks, such as classes or functions.
+Defaults to `false`.

 ### `lines`